May the Gods be by your side, warmth in your heart, health in your body & strength in your mind.

 Winter Solstice

 Yule is an ancient festival that is celebrated by many cultures around the world, particularly those in the Northern Hemisphere.
-The festival marks the winter solstice, which occurs on December 21 or 22 each year, and is a time of great significance in many cultures, as it marks the shortest day and longest night of the year.
+The festival marks the Winter Solstice, which occurs on December 21 or 22 each year, and is a time of great significance in many cultures, as it marks the shortest day and longest night of the year.

 The history of Yule can be traced back to the ancient Germanic peoples, who celebrated a festival known as Yule or Jul around the time of the winter solstice.
 The festival was a time of feasting, drinking, and gift-giving, and was associated with the rebirth of the sun and the return of the light.

 One of the most important Yule traditions in Norse mythology was the Yule log, a large log that was burned in the hearth during the festival.
-The log was believed to have magical properties, and was said to bring good luck and prosperity to the household in which it was burned.
+The log was believed to have magickal properties, and was said to bring good luck and prosperity to the household in which it was burned.
 The ashes of the Yule log were also believed to have healing properties, and were sometimes used in various medicinal remedies.

-Another important Yule tradition in Norse mythology was the Wild Hunt, a mythical procession of ghosts and spirits led by Odin, the god of death and wisdom.
-According to legend, the Wild Hunt would ride through the sky on the night of the winter solstice, and those who witnessed the procession were said to be blessed with good luck and prosperity.
+Another important Yule tradition in Norse mythology was the Wild Hunt, a mythical procession of ghosts and spirits led by Odin, the God of death and wisdom.
+According to legend, the Wild Hunt would ride through the sky on the night of the Winter Solstice, and those who witnessed the procession were said to be blessed with good luck and prosperity.

 As Christianity spread throughout Europe, many Yule traditions were adapted and incorporated into Christmas celebrations.
 The Yule log, for example, became the Christmas log, and gift-giving became a central part of the Christmas holiday.